 Confidence in Stability

 “Before Ice House America, we could not have imagined an opportunity that has a low time commitment and no employees.
-It is rare to find a business that has low overhead and allows you to invest in a $4 billion industry that is essentially recession-proof.
+It is rare to find a business that has low overhead and allows you to invest in a $4 billion industry that is essentially recession-resistant.
 We could not be happier with how this new adventure of ours has turned out.”

 —CHRIS AND LISA NORRIS